coldtest-berlin/pq-single-address-backup/README.md

 - **Offline Only:** A single HTML file (`index.html`) that works with Wi-Fi OFF.
 Auditable in 200 lines.
 No `fetch()`, no CDN.
 CSP: default-src 'none' — browser blocks any network.
 Check DevTools → Network: 0 requests.
 - **Compact:** Output is 104 chars Base58.
 One line = one backup.
 - **Standard Crypto:** PBKDF2-HMAC-SHA256 200k iterations + AES-256-GCM.
 No custom crypto.
 Password UTF-8 NFKC.
 - **Single-Address:** One backup = One key = One address for hodl.
-Ready for sweep to P2MR operational wallet (after years, when you need your BTC).
+Ready for sweep to PQ operational wallet (after years, when you need your BTC).

 ### Format v1
 **Compact (prod, what you store):**